kwaldenphd/python-intro/README.md

 ## Application

-QX: Write a program that asks the user to enter their favorite color, and then prints a `"You favorite color is..."` message.
+Q7: Write a program that asks the user to enter their favorite color, and then prints a `"You favorite color is..."` message.
 Answer to this question includes program + comments that document process and explain your code.

-QX: Standard ND intro with user inputs.
+Q8: Standard ND intro with user inputs.

 # Converting Data Types